jevansbio/net2blend/README.md

 ### Blender
 - You can either import networks one at a time or by folder.
+- If importing single networks you will need to point Blender at the nodes and the edges folder and define a frame if you want to create an animation.
+- If importing by folder, you will need to point Blender to the folder.
+You can then either add the networks at set frame intervals or based on their suffix.
 - The script creates two collections for convenience - nodes and edges, named based on the filenames If these collections already exist they will not be created again.
 - Nodes and edges will be created, each with a unique name.
 If these objects already exist in that collection they will be changed or have a keyframe added.
 - As mentioned above, nodes can either be primitive spheres, cubes, circles or planes.
 Using a custom object is easy, just set the vertex.shape in R as the name of that object in Blender.
 If the object doesn't have materials, it'll be given the colour assigned in R, otherwise the existing materials are kept.